history-lab/archiving-digital-records/07-command-line-lab.md

 * "client for URLs"

-*  To download the Mueller Report PDF from the DOJ website, type this on command line and press return:
+*  To download the Mueller Report PDF from the DOJ website, type this on the command line and press return:

 `curl -o mueller.pdf https://www.justice.gov/archives/sco/file/1373816/download`

 ---
 # Installing software
-Note: the exact commands for installing software differs somewhat across OSs
+Note: the exact commands for installing software differ somewhat across OSs

 1. Type on the command line and press return:
 `sudo apt-get update`
 2. `sudo apt-get install poppler-utils`
-3. Answer `Y` to question:
+3. Answer `Y` to the question:
 ```
 After this operation, 17.2 MB of additional disk space will be used.
 Do you want to continue?
 [Y/n]